Keep Your Retirement Account Safe from Fraud

 Avoid offers of free goods or cash with little effort from you

-- If it sounds too to be true, it is
+- If it sounds too good to be true, it is

 Don't click links from unusual emails or links, even from trusted sources